cosmos/cosmos/FAQ.md

 exchanges, or tricks like hashlocked transactions (like the Lightning Network), which have their own benefits and drawbacks.

-- **How does Atom do sharding?**
+- **How does Cosmos do sharding?**

-Atom implements sharding using zones.
+Cosmos implements sharding using zones.
 It's a sharding solution that preserves the sovereignty of the shard as a self-governing and self-validating system.
-The Atom Hub doesn't care about the internal state of an Atom zone -- rather, all that matters to the Atom Hub is what the zone explicitly communicates to the Atom Hub via IBC packets.
+The Cosmos Hub doesn't care about the internal state of an Cosmos zone -- rather, all that matters to the Cosmos Hub is what the zone explicitly communicates to the Cosmos Hub via IBC packets.

 - **What's an IBC packet?**